gnssrefl.gnssir_v2 module

 2023-aug-02 trying to fix the issue with azimuth print out being different than azimuth at lowest elevation angle

-• extension (string) – optional subdirectory to save results
+extension (str) – optional subdirectory to save results

 min elev angle, deg